RyanOliva/OOADProject4/README.md

 - `Garage`: This directory contains the Garage class.
 It manages the "day to day" happenings of a garage.
 The class contains many vehicles, one mechanic, one GarageAnnoucer, and one GarageClock.
 This directory also contains a class called `HiringPool` that fetches a name for a new mechanic.
 - `Employees`: Contains the Mechanic class, GarageEmployee class, and GarageAnnouncer class.
 - `util`: Contains a class called LicensePlate.
 This is a static class that the VehicleFactory uses to generate license plates that are guaranteed to be program-wide unique.
-- `Project3.java`: Program entry point.
+- `Project4.java`: Program entry point.
 - `garage_actions.out`: Program output after running the simulation for 10 days.

-## UML
-Here is a link to our [UML diagrams](https://github.com/bouldercoder9/OOADProject3/blob/main/Project3_UML.pdf).
-You can also find this file in the root directory of our repo.